 Before moving on to a fifth example of Sommerlad’s plagiarism of Damen’s documentary, it’s worth taking a closer look at the story about Nordau that is found in both Damen’s documentary and Sommerlad’s article.

-In 2012, I published an article about stories in which “The bride is beautiful, but she is married to another man” phrase is used (“‘The bride is beautiful, but she is married to another man’: Historical Fabrication and an Anti-Zionist Myth”).
+In 2012, I published an article about stories in which the phrase “The bride is beautiful, but she is married to another man” is used (“‘The bride is beautiful, but she is married to another man’: Historical Fabrication and an Anti-Zionist Myth”).
 More recently, I followed up that article with “‘The bride is beautiful, but she is married to another man.’
 The tenacity of an anti-Zionist fable.”

-In 2012, I published an article about stories in which “The bride is beautiful, but she is married to another man” phrase is used (“‘The bride is beautiful, but she is married to another man’: Historical Fabrication and an Anti-Zionist Myth” (Shofar: An Interdisciplinary Journal of Jewish Studies, Vol. 30, No. 3, pp. 35-61).
+In 2012, I published an article about stories in which the phrase “The bride is beautiful, but she is married to another man” is used (“‘The bride is beautiful, but she is married to another man’: Historical Fabrication and an Anti-Zionist Myth,” Shofar: An Interdisciplinary Journal of Jewish Studies, Vol. 30, No. 3, pp. 35-61).
 More recently, I followed up that article with “‘The bride is beautiful, but she is married to another man.’
 The tenacity of an anti-Zionist fable” (Fathom Journal, December 2020).
 I pointed out in both the Shofar and Fathom articles that the stories about the Land of Israel/Palestine being reported as lovely but already taken lack a primary source and that there is no basis for recounting them as historical events that occurred during the early years of the Zionist movement.

 While different versions of these stories were previously around for several decades, they started to spread quite rapidly after the publication of “The Iron Wall: Israel and the Arab World” (W. W. Norton & Co., 2000), Oxford University professor Avi Shlaim’s influential history of the Arab-Israeli conflict.
 By now, they are found in a host of books, articles, and films.
 (Shlaim makes an appearance in Damen’s film, as does Al-Zaytouna Research Centre’s Mohsen Saleh.
 I discuss both in my 2020 Fathom Journal article.)
 In his prologue to “The Iron Wall” (p.
 3), Shlaim wrote of Jewish responses to Herzl’s 1896 book, claiming: